uviclibraries/genai-notebooklm/1-notebooklm-notebook.md

   > - **Reflection**: Are there any potential drawbacks or problems you can think of with this type of GenAI-created Podcast summary?
 5. **Briefing Document**:
   - Briefing documents and a quick way to understand the contents of the documents in your notebook. **NOTE**: NotebookLM does not provide any citations in this type of document like it does when it responds to your prompts.
   - To create a briefing document simpley click on the **Notebook guide** link on the bottom right of the page, and then click on the **Briefing Document** button.
-It will take 30-60 seconds to generate the briefing guide.
+It will take 30-60 seconds to generate the briefing guide.<br>
     <img src="images/nblm-briefing-doc-button.png" style="width:400px;padding:10px;border: 1px solid #555;" alt="Briefing Document Button"><br>
   - More text here...
 6. **Study Guide**: